MAST30034-AppliedDataScience/project-2-group-real-estate-industry-project-15/data/README.md

 # Datasets
-Please provide a high level `README.md` for your chosen datasets

 Please find below links to all the datasets we utilised along with instructions on how to retrieve them to run our notebooks and models.

 ## Rental Properties
 - [Domain Rental Properties](https://domain.com.au)
   - Run the `domain_rental_scrape.py` script to web scrape all current properties up for rent in Victoria.
-This will be downloaded in the `\data\landing` directory.
+This will be downloaded in the `data/landing/` directory.
   - **NOTE:** It will probably take around 3-4 hours to run this full script.

 <br>

 ## Rental History
 - [2000 - 2024 Median Rental History by Quarters](https://data.aurin.org.au/dataset/au-govt-abs-sa2-2016-aust-na)
-  - Please run the `rental_history_scrape.py` script to download all the relevant data for each property type into the `\data\landing` directory.
+  - Please run the `rental_history_scrape.py` script to download all the relevant data for each property type into the `data/landing/` directory.

 <br>